$H^2-$Corona problem on $\delta-$regular domains: Abstract

 \section{Abstract}

-We solve the $H^2$ Corona problem in the positive sense on $\delta-$regular domains.
+We prove an $H^2-$Corona theorem with estimate $C(\delta)=C\delta^{-1-q}|\log \delta|$ for $\delta\ll 1$ on delta-regular domains, where $q=\min\{n,m-1\}$ and $m$ is the number of generators.
 This class of domains includes smooth bounded domains with defining functions that are plurisubharmonic on boundaries and pseudoconvex domains of D'Angelo finite type.

 {{\sc Mathematics Subject Classification} (2020): 32A10, 32A35, 32T25.}